Thomsch/tellina_user_experiment/experiment_design_doc.md

     - For example, the interface does not prevent or protect the user from running `rm -rf $HOME`.
 - Enforcement of logging tool (specifically browser history logging).
+- Should we limit the number of resets and commands?

 ## Acknowledgements
 - Some of the code used for the infrastructure was imported and modified from